Da-OOn/server_socket/README.md

 ### Conda Virtual Environment

-It is recommended to use a conda virtual environment to manage dependencies and avoid conflicts.
-Follow the steps below to set up and activate the virtual environment:
+You can use an existing conda virtual environment to manage dependencies.
+Follow the steps below to activate your conda environment:

-1. Create a new conda environment:
+1. Activate the environment:

     ```bash
-    conda create --name socket_comm_env python=3.8
+    conda activate your_existing_env
     ```

-2. Activate the environment:

-    ```bash
-    conda activate socket_comm_env
-    ```

-3. Install necessary dependencies (if any):

-    ```bash
-    conda install <dependencies>
-    ```

-    Replace `<dependencies>` with the required packages.
+    Replace `your_existing_env` with the name of your conda environment.

 ### Server